 Gathering Info on Your Stock

-The most important feature to look for when you happen upon an old stock certificate is any signs of canceling.
+You can begin your old stock certificates research for free.
+Keep in mind that the most important feature to look for when you happen upon an old stock certificate is any signs of canceling.
 It may be a barely readable hand stamp or imprint, but if it is there, your stock is worth nothing on the stock market (although it may be valuable to collectors).

 Identify key pieces of information: the company name, the CUSIP number, the name of the person to whom the stock is registered and the location of incorporation.
 All this information should be readily available on the face of the certificate.